tolgaatam/ColabTurtle/README.md

     !pip3 install ColabTurtle

 Run the code cell.
 Google Colab will install the library.
+[Click Here](https://www.scaler.com/topics/what-is-google-colab/) to know more about Google Colab

 Usage